LouiseDevTeam/WebP.swift/README.md

-# WebP.swift
+## WebP.swift

-A Swift-language layer over libwebp.
+A Swift-language layer over libwebp in server side.